GCuser99/tbFileSysTools/README.md

 **An unreadable folder raises.** FSO silently reports it as empty.
 A size or file list that quietly omits a subtree that can't be read is worse than an error.

-**Long paths are supported, not rejected.** FSO caps at 260 and misreports; this library handles them (see [Long paths](#long-paths)).
-Matching FSO here would have meant matching a silent wrong answer.

 **`FileAttribute.Volume` and `.Alias` are not provided.** `Volume` has no Win32 equivalent (use `Drive.VolumeName`). `Alias` is `FILE\_ATTRIBUTE\_REPARSE\_POINT` under a misleading name — and collides with VBA's `vbAlias` (64 vs 1024).
 Use `ReparsePoint`.

 ---